Dear Madam, ladies, and gentlemen:

 Repeat: “KEEPING IN THE PATH!”

-Oh, how I wish I could have stood in front of a microphone public and talked to Charlie about keeping the United States Constitution “in the path!”
+Oh, how I wish I could have stood before a microphone public and talked to Charlie about keeping the United States Constitution “in the path!”

 Of all the dispositions and habits which lead to political prosperity, religion and morality are indispensable supports.
 In vain would that man claim the tribute of patriotism who should labor to subvert these great pillars of human happiness--these firmest props of the duties of men and citizens.
 The mere politician, equally with the pious man, ought to respect and to cherish them.
 A volume could not trace all their connections with private and public felicity.
 Let it simply be asked, Where is the security for property, for reputation, for life, if the sense of religious obligation desert the oaths which are the instruments of investigation in courts of justice?
 And let us with caution indulge the supposition that morality can be maintained without religion.
 Whatever may be conceded to the influence of refined education on minds of peculiar structure, reason and experience both forbid us to expect that national morality can prevail in exclusion of religious principle.

-And what was it that President Trump said in his eulogy?
+And what was it that President Trump said in his eulogy for Charlie?

 And we have to bring back religion to America because without borders, law and order and religion, you really don't have a country anymore.
 We want religion brought back to America.
 We want to bring God back into our beautiful USA like never before.
 We want God back.
 Charlie would've been so pleased to hear his friends and colleagues today giving testimony and giving glory to God.

-I don't know how much attention to how much your staff is paying attention to the comments online, but I have been posting the following comments and image as much as possible and will continue to do so.
+I don't know how much attention to how much your staff is paying attention to the comments online, but I have been posting the following and image as much as possible and will continue to do so:

 Charlie WAS -- and his name will forever be associated with -- an "institution for the general diffusion of knowledge" in accordance with the principles in George Washington's Farewell Address - as his mission was/is to ENLIGHTEN PUBLIC OPINION.